harmsm/slidemachine/README.md

 ### Extending

 The markdown parsing is quite flexible, so *slidemachine* should be able to handle any number of processors.

-(It currently has two: `InkscapeProcessor`, which handles layered inkscape svg files and `ImageProcessor` which takes a generic image and copies it into the output directory).
+To create a new processor:

 1. Create a subclass of `Processor`.
 2. Redefine the `process` method in the subclass.  *slidemachine* expects this